oneananda/Software-Architecture-Best-Practices/Software Architecture Evaluation Methods/Architecture Tradeoff Analysis Method - ATAM/ATAM - Scenario-Based Analysis.md

 The system needs to handle 10,000 simultaneous users during a peak load period.

+### Purpose:

+To evaluate how the architecture scales under high traffic and whether it can maintain acceptable response times.

+### Considerations:

+Network bandwidth, server capacity, load balancing mechanisms, and database performance.

+---

 ## Security Scenarios

 ### Scenario:

 An unauthorized user attempts to access confidential data within the system.

+---

 ## Modifiability Scenarios